-An NMMA Certification means that your Boston Whaler has been verified by the National Marine Manufacturers Association (NMMA) to be in compliance with applicable federal regulations and American Boat and Yacht Council (ABYC) standards.
+An NMMA Certification indicates that your boat has been verified by the National Marine Manufacturers Association (NMMA) to be in compliance with applicable federal regulations and American Boat and Yacht Council (ABYC) standards.
+Recreational vessels up to 20 feet (6.1 meters) have passenger and cargo weight capacities compliant with USCG regulations.
+Vessels 26 feet (7.9 meters) and under have passenger and cargo weight capacities compliant with ABYC standards.
+Vessels over 26 feet have NMMA yacht certification.